jimliu2/document/README.md

 **How to use**

-1. Power on the Nuvoton RunBMC Olympus
+1. Power on the Nuvoton RunBMC BUV
 2. Make sure the network is connected with your workstation.
 3. Launch a browser in your workstation and you will see the entry page.
     ```